DaddyBearSEA/learning-journal/git-github.md

 <img src ="images/lillies.jpg" height="300px" align = "right">

+ACP - Add / Commit / Push

+`git status `
+> allows you to see what files have changed

+`git add [filename] `
+> add the files names that you want to push up to the repository

+`git add *`
+> another command to add all files.
+Use a filename instead of this "catchall" as you need to know which files you are committing to the repository

+`git commit -m "Your Messsage " `
+ >adds a comment to the files that are updated to the repository on the version control.
+Message should be something everyone can understand

+`git push origin master`
+> pushes all files that have been added up to the repository

+` git clone [https://your repository file]`
+> clones the file directory/repository from github.
+Copy/Paste
+> copy the address from github
+> paste into Ubuntu

+**Remove File from local**

+`git rm [filename]`
+> removes the file from the local directory

 **VCS**

 Version control - there is version control in Local, Central and Distributed